 Understanding Bible Covenants!
 Part 3 Divorce and the Law

-(Ver 1.1) This is Part 3 in the series on Understanding Bible Covenants.
-If you have not read this series from the beginning I would recommend that you go back and start read with “Part 1“.
+(Ver 2.1) This is Part 3 in the series on the very important subject of Understanding Bible Covenants.
+If you have not read this series from the beginning I would strongly recommend that you go back and start reading with “Part 1“.
 We have covered the Bible subject of covenants in a new spiritual light.
-In the first lesson I showed you scriptures that states a Bible God kind of covenant is a marriage relationship between a male and a female.
-In God’s covenants He is always the husband and we the people are always the female.
-In the second lesson I featured a modern unfamiliar qualitiy called “faithfulness” where trust is placed in each covenant participant to remain faithful to their covenant partner.
-When unfaithfulness occurs the resulting infidelity nomally causes the intended everlasting relationship to fail.
-Which brings us to today’s new topic called “divorce”.
-Using this new perspective I have been exploring the Bible using God’s created concepts found around the subject of marriage.
-Because it is so radically different than anything you have probably heard before it will be difficult for many to accept.
+In the first lesson we saw scriptures that defines a Bible God kind of covenant is a marriage relationship normally between a male and a female.
+In God’s covenants He is always the husband and we His people are always the female.
+In the second lesson there was featured a modern unfamiliar quality called “faithfulness”.
+This quality of “faithfulness” is where trust is placed in each covenant participant to remain faithful to their covenant partner.
+When unfaithfulness occurs the resulting infidelity normally causes the intended everlasting relationship to become strained, ineffective and even fail.
+Which brings us to today’s specific topic called “divorce”.
+Using this new perspective of “unfaithfulness” we will be exploring the Bible using God’s created concepts found around the essential subject of “faithfulness” in marriage covenants.
+Because it is so radically different than anything we have probably heard before it may be difficult for many to accept.
 It is interesting that this is the same response that Paul got in many places that he went into to teach the Word of God.
 Here is a scripture that describes Paul’s experiences:

 Act 17:11 These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.

 This scripture describes two different groups and types of people.
 It speaks of one group being more noble than the other.
 The term noble is a symbol of royalty, those of nobility.
-These people were more noble than those in Thessalonica because of two things that they did or one featured quality and one action they performed.
-The first difference was these more noble people received the Word of God with an “open mind”.
-Meaning they were willing to listen and hear something totally new and radically different.
-But instead of accepting everything that was taught them by faith and blindly following Paul, they did something else to prove what was being taught to them was actually what God said.
+These people were more noble than those in Thessalonica because of two qualities that they did.
+Or actually to be more precise it was one featured quality or attitude that they possessed and one action they performed.
+The first difference of these more noble people was they received the Word of God with an “open mind”.
+Meaning they were willing to listen and hear something totally new and radically different without prejudice.
+But instead of accepting everything that was taught them by faith and blindly following Paul, they did something else to prove what was being taught to them was actually what God said in the Word.
 It says they searched the scriptures daily to see if what Paul was saying was really in the books they called God’s Word.
-In those days they only had the Old Testament books and scrolls so that is the only thing that they had to search.
+In those days they only had the Old Testament books and scrolls so that is the only verification that they had to search from.
 Today we can see that this also includes the New Testament writings.
 You can learn so much by following the example of the more noble group of people.
 You see there is nothing new under the sun, what was, is that, which shall be again.
 What you have seen before, is that which will occur again.
 God does things the same way today as He did in the days of the early church.
-History has always run in cycles that repeat specific divine patterns in the human pattern of events.
+History has always run in cycles that repeat specific divine patterns in human experiences and events.
 So when someone like me comes along and teaches something so radically new, what should you do?
 You should start by keeping an open mind to what is being said and then you must search your Bible to see if it is actually true.
 That is all I’m asking you to do.

-So we were looking at Israel as being called the unfaithful wife in the Old Covenant.
-She is accused of spiritual adultery by following other gods and worshiping idols.
-There is really a very sincere lesson to learn from this, if you think about it.
-Recently on the news I saw a story that spoke of many so called Christian churches starting to introduce other practices into their congregations.
-I don’t know if they were attempting to draw more people in or what, but the net result will be disastrous.
-These churches wanted to bring in yoga and far eastern mind religions.
-Things like far east meditation and mind relaxation and control techniques that just open them up for Satanic interaction.
+So we have been looking at the natural nation of Israel as being called the unfaithful wife in the Old Covenant.
+She was accused of spiritual adultery and literal whoredom by following after and pursuing other gods by worshiping idols (Isa 1:2, Eze 6:8).
+There is really a very sincere lesson to learn from this, if we think about it.
+Recently on the news I saw a story that spoke of many so called Christian churches starting to introduce other foreign practices into their congregations.
+I don’t know if they were attempting to draw more people in or what.
+But the net result will be disastrous.
+These churches wanted to bring in yoga and far eastern mind altering religions.
+Things like far east meditation and mind relaxation and control techniques that just open people up for satanic interaction.
 By introducing these foreign religions into their churches they are succumbing to the same result that the natural nation of Israel fell into.
-This spiritual infidelity will result in sexual covenant relations with other gods just like Israel.
-I hope you are hearing me and understand what I just said.
+This spiritual infidelity will result in spiritual sexual covenant relations with other gods just like Israel.
+I hope you are hearing me and understand what was just said.

-Isa 50:1 Thus saith the LORD, Where is the bill of your mother’s divorcement, whom I have put away? or which of my creditors is it to whom I have sold you?
+Isa 50:1 Thus saith the LORD, Where is the bill (H5612) of your mother’s divorcement (H3758), whom I have put away (H7971)? or which of my creditors is it to whom I have sold you?
 Behold, for your iniquities have ye sold yourselves, and for your transgressions is your mother put away.

-Deu 24:1 When a man hath taken a wife, and married her, and it come to pass that she find no favour in his eyes, because he hath found some uncleanness in her: then let him write her a bill of divorcement, and give it in her hand, and send her out of his house.
+Deu 24:1 When a man hath taken a wife, and married her, and it come to pass that she find no favour in his eyes, because he hath found some uncleanness in her: then let him write her a bill (H5612) of divorcement (H3748), and give it in her hand, and send (H7971) her out of his house.

-Here is what God did to Israel.
-It is an exact representation of what happened to the nation of Israel.
+Here is exactly what we read in Isaiah and Jeremiah that God did to Israel.
+It is an exact representation of what happened to the natural nation of Israel.
 This verse says a man shall take a wife and marry her.
-We know that God took Israel by the hand and led her out of Egypt and married her.
-Then it says if the man finds uncleanness in her and we know that God found his wife Israel unfaithfully following after other gods and worshipping idols.
-So we know that according to the law, the man (God) then can write her a bill of divorcement and give it to her and God did this using his prophets Isaiah and Jeremiah, His two witnesses to Israel’s whoredom.
+We know that God took Israel by the hand and led her out of Egypt and married her (Jer 31:32).
+Then it says if the man finds “uncleanness” in her and we know that God found His wife natural Israel unfaithful following after other gods and worshipping idols repeatedly.
+So we know that according to the law, the man (God) then can write his wife (Israel) a bill of divorcement and give it to her to end the covenant.
+God did this using His prophets Isaiah and Jeremiah.
+These were His two witnesses for Israel’s whoredom.
 You then see that this verse says that the woman is now not a part of this husband’s household anymore.
 She has been kicked out of the relationship due to her unclean acts of wickedness.
-This is exactly what happened to the nation of Israel, if people choose to see it.
+This is precisely what happened to the nation of Israel.
+Let’s look at the next verse in the law: